GMichaelRapp/tears-in-rain/dice.md

 There are often two kinds of ten-sided dice sold at game shops, online retailers, and elsewhere.
 A standard ten-sided die has results between 01 and 10 (which is represented as a zero (0) on a single, standard d10).
 It has become increasingly common in game shop dice sets to see a d10 that has 1, 2, 3, 4, 5, 6, 7, 8, 9, and 0, and a second, accompanying d10 with 10, 20, 30, 40, 50, 60, 70, 80, 90, and 00.
 A combination of 00 and 0 should still be read as a zero (0) score on a d100.
 A '0' on a d10 roll is alaways read as ten (10).

 ### 5.5.
 Rules for Rolling the Dice
+There are three (3) rules for rolling dice in **Tears In Rain**.
+These rules help eliminate confusion and keep the game moving along as needed.
+1. All dice rolls should occur in full view of the referee.
+If the referee doesn’t see it, it didn’t happen.
+Those players who fail to follow this rule can be penalized in-game or even censored in-session at the REF’s discretion.
+2. The dice should not be rolled for everything happening in-game.
+The dice rolling should follow roleplaying and problem-solving.
+The dice should be used to complicate things.
+The dice should be used to add tension and chance to the game, especially during incredibly chancy situations where failure is very real and possible.
+In other words, dice rolls should be meaningful to everyone involved.
+3. Dice rolls are not the final arbiters of success and/or failure.
+The referee can choose to ignore dice rolls, modify them, and/or replace them with rerolls.
+The dice are not in charge—that’s what the REF is for, and players also have a say here, too.

+---

+{% include footer.html %}